I definitely know I’ve got it – Lewis Hamilton insists he can still compete

 And why is he slow?
 “I don’t know,” replied Hamilton.
 “It is not possible to change it.”

-With Hamilton struggling, Russell, a winner in Las Vegas, put his Mercedes on the front row, second to Max Verstappen after the newly-crowned four-time world champion claimed his first pole position since the Austrian Grand Prix, exactly five months ago.
+With Hamilton struggling, Russell, a winner in Las Vegas, put his Mercedes on the front row, initially second to Max Verstappen after the newly-crowned four-time world champion looked to have claimed his first pole position since the Austrian Grand Prix, exactly five months ago.

 Verstappen started sixth and finished only eighth in the earlier sprint race won by Oscar Piastri as McLaren edged closer to their first constructors’ title in 26 years.